These gluten free chocolate muffins are not only chocolate-flavored, they feature tons of chocolate chips in every bite.

 - More chocolate: chocolate chips, of course (I use semi-sweet)!

-Start off by whisking together your dry ingredients (the first 6 ingredients listed below) in a large bowl.
+To make my double chocolate muffins, start off by whisking together your dry ingredients (the first 6 ingredients listed below) in a large bowl.
 And yes, we are including the granulated sugar in our dry ingredients for this recipe.

 In a slightly smaller bowl, combine the melted butter, buttermilk, prepared egg replacer, and vanilla extract.
 Then just add the wet ingredients into the dry ingredients and stir it all up.
 Your batter will be quite thick.